Financial-Times/o-layout/MIGRATION.md

  </div>
 ```

-- Move the `o-layout__navigation` class from the list (`ul` or `ol`) to the containing `nav` element.
-This only applies if you have added navigation manually.
-If your project relies on `o-layout` JavaScript to generate a nav no action is required.
+- If you have added navigation manually, you'll need to move the `o-layout__navigation` class from the list (`ul` or `ol`) to the containing `nav` element.

+If your project relies on `o-layout` JavaScript to generate a nav, no action is required.

 ```diff
 	<div class="o-layout__sidebar">